 Anesthesia Intraoral Module (AIM)

-AIM delivers oxygen and captures carbon dioxide for capnography in patients under sedation and require monitoring, per the safety guidelines of the American Society of Anesthesiologists (ASA).
+AIM delivers oxygen and captures carbon dioxide for capnography in patients under sedation, per the safety guidelines of the American Society of Anesthesiologists (ASA).

 How is AIM used?